Birthday tension: Bobrisky drops video as he flies in hairstylist from the UK

 Popular Nigerian crossdresser, Bobrisky has taken to social media to drop snippets of what his birthday this year would look like.

-The effeminate celebrity is set to clock a new age on Wednesday, August 31 and in his usual fashion, will be going over and out to etch the day in people's memories.
+The effeminate celebrity is set to clock a new age on Wednesday, August 31, and in his usual fashion, he will be going over and out to etch the day in people's memories.

-Taking to his Instagram page, Bob shared a video of the hairstylist with her bags packed ready to come down to Nigeria just to wok on his hair.
+Taking to his Instagram page, Bob shared a video of a hairstylist with her bags packed, ready to come down to Nigeria just to work on his hair.

+“Wetin Bob put for chest?”
+Fans laugh hard over viral video of Bobrisky at airport with Nkechi Blessing

 "If you think is easy fly a hairstylist from uk to style ur hair @hairfromus safe landing ❤️❤️❤️❤️ baby."